spectrocloud/librarium/docs/docs-content/clusters/edge/cluster-management/skip-draining.md

 ---

 When you apply a new cluster profile to your cluster, depending on your settings, the cluster may drain each node as it updates the pods on that node.
-This is helpful in multi-node clusters as it allow you to avoid or minimize application downtime.
+This is helpful in multi-node clusters as it allows you to avoid or minimize application downtime.

 However, the benefits of draining a node in a single-node cluster are minimal because there are no other nodes to